German Irregular Verbs

 3. Understand the Principles of Mixed Verbs

 So, a mixed verb is a verb that combines some characteristics of weak verbs and strong verbs.
-Well, almost all mixed verbs are regular in the present tense, but in the past tense, they combine the ending of a weak verb (–t for Particip II, and –te for Präteritum) with the vowel change of a strong verb.
+Well, almost all mixed verbs are regular in the present tense, but in the past tense, they combine the ending of a weak verb (“-t” for Participle II, and “–te” for Präteritum) with the vowel change of a strong verb.
 In the following, I’d like to present to you the most common mixed verbs.

-- “denken, dachte, gedacht” (to think, thought, was thinking)
+- “denken, dachte, gedacht” (to think, thought, have thought)

-- “bringen, brachte, gebracht” (to bring, brought, was bringing)
+- “bringen, brachte, gebracht” (to bring, brought, have brought)

-- “brennen, brannte, gebrannt” (to burn, burned, was burning)
+- “brennen, brannte, gebrannt” (to burn, burned, have burned)

 4. Mind the “-ieren” Verbs

-Basically, an “-ieren” verb is one of a handful of verbs, many of which came to German through French, that end in “-ieren”.
-These verbs follow the pattern of weak verbs, except in one way.
-In the Particip II form, instead of putting “ge-” at the beginning, you simply put a “-t” on the end.
+Basically, an “-ieren” verb is one of a handful of verbs, many of which came to German through French, ending in “-ieren”.
+These verbs follow the pattern of weak verbs, except for one fact.
+In the Participle II form, instead of putting “ge-” at the beginning, you simply put a “-t” on the end.

-- “Diskutieren” (to discuss) is formed in the past as “Ich habe diskutiert” (I was discussing).
+- “Diskutieren” (to discuss) is formed in the past as “Ich habe diskutiert” (I have discussed).

-- “Existieren” (to exist) is formed in the past as “Ich habe existiert” (I was existing).
+- “Existieren” (to exist) is formed in the past as “Ich habe existiert” (I have existed).

-- “Fotografieren” (to photograph) is formed as “Ich habe fotografiert” (I was photographing).
+- “Fotografieren” (to photograph) is formed as “Ich habe fotografiert” (I have photographed).